ibarbeito/UnitySoundController/README.md

 # UnitySoundController

-A simple wrapper that simplifies sound effects managing in Unity 3D.
+A wrapper that simplifies sound effects managing in Unity 3D.

 Configuration: